 Sending a weekly email update after games is a great way to keep parents engaged.
 Your organization can include game highlights, MVP of the game, and include a message from the coaches.
 It’s highly recommended to include team sponsors, ongoing or upcoming fundraisers or events, and a link to your online donation form!

 Sell branded merchandise

 Arguably one of the best fundraisers for a sports team, selling branded merchandise is a great way to raise money!
-Parents, kids, and volunteers love to buy merchandise to show their support for your organization.
+Parents, kids, and volunteers love to buy merchandise to show their support for your organization, whether you’re talking football, baseball, tennis, or any other sport!
 T-shirts, shoes, backpacks, cups, sunglasses, and key chains are just a few items your organization can sell!
 Places like Red Team Sports allow organizations to setup a team fundraising store, custom print apparel, and much more!

 Host fundraisers at a restaurant